-- 1. Start with the display reading "IdLE", Press ENTER. - 2.
+- 1. Start with the display reading "IdLE", press ENTER. - 2.
 Select Glass Fire Mode.
-If "GLAS" is displayed, press ENTER, else press an Arrow Key to display "GLAS" and then press ENTER. - 3.
+If "GLAS" is displayed, press ENTER, or press an arrow key to display "GLAS" and then press ENTER. - 3.
 Display reads Firing Speed currently stored.
-Use the Arrow Keys to scroll to the desired Speed and press ENTER - 4.
+Use the arrow keys to scroll to the desired Speed and press ENTER - 4.
 Display reads Process currently stored.
-Use the arrow keys to scroll to the desired Process and press ENTER. - Adjust Temperature.
-Use the arrow keys to adjust the peak temperature if desired and Press ENTER.
-To keep factory Temperature Setting Press ENTER. - Adjust Hold Time.
-Use the arrow keys to adjust the peak temperature Hold Time if desired and Press ENTER.
-To keep factory Hold Time Setting, Press ENTER. - 7.
+Use the arrow keys to scroll to the desired Process and press ENTER. - 5.
+Adjust Temperature.
+Use the arrow keys to adjust the peak temperature if desired and press ENTER.
+To keep factory Temperature Setting press ENTER. - Adjust Hold Time.
+Use the arrow keys to adjust the peak temperature Hold Time if desired and press ENTER.
+To keep factory Hold Time Setting press ENTER. - 7.
 The display will read "rEdI".
-Press the Down Arrow to Review the Program. - 8.
-READY "rEdi" You are now at ready.
-Press "enter" to start the firing.
+Press the Down Arrow to Review the program. - 8.
+If the program is correct, press ENTER to start the firing.